What is Salt?

-Any sea salt that is unrefined and unaltered.
+Sea salt that is unrefined and unaltered can be called organic salt.
 No “certified” organic rules exist in the US at this time.

-Should be a gourmet salt that is produced through the use of wood smoke for flavoring and not the addition of liquid smoke products.
-Smoked salt usually is a sea salt variety.
+Smoked salt is processed by using wood smoke for flavoring and not the addition of liquid smoke products

-A salt substitute is another seasoning or chemical that has similar flavorings as salt but with low or no sodium content for those that are watching salt intake due to health reasons.
+A salt substitute is another seasoning or chemical that has similar flavorings as salt but with low or no sodium content.